AKH01-sys/touch-duel-game/README.md

 - **Fast-paced gameplay**: 10-45 second matches for quick rounds
 - **Two-player split-screen**: Compete head-to-head on a single device
 - **Flexible orientation**: Play in landscape (left/right) or portrait (up/down) mode
-- **Penalty mode**: Optional mode where touching the opponent's side deducts points
+- **Multiple game modes**:
+  - **Classic Mode**: Standard gameplay, one dot per player
+  - **Penalty Mode**: Missing a dot results in a point deduction
+  - **Mirror Mode**: Race to tap synchronized dots in mirrored positions
 - **Customizable duration**: Set your own game length from 5-300 seconds
 - **Sound effects**: Audio feedback for taps, penalties, and game end

 ## 🚀 How to Play

-1. Choose your game settings (duration, penalty mode, orientation)
+1. Choose your game settings (duration, game mode, orientation)
 2. Tap "Start Game" to begin
 3. Each player taps dots that appear on their side of the screen
-4. Avoid tapping your opponent's side in penalty mode
-5. The player with the highest score when time runs out wins!
+4. The player with the highest score when time runs out wins!

 ## 🛠️ Technical Details